wfondrie/msstats-demo/README.md

-# msstats-demo
+# An MSstats demo in Python

-A demonstration of using MSstats in Python
+This repository accompanies my recent blog post: